A History of Fish and Fisheries of the River Thames

 Hardback, 265 x 200 mm, 258 pages ISBN 978-0-9574276-1-7.
 Price £25

-If you would like to receive a copy upon publication please email email@example.com and we will email you a pro-forma invoice giving details for BACS payment.
-The book will be sent post-free to arrive in early August.
+If you would like to purchase a copy please email firstname.lastname@example.org and we will email you a pro-forma invoice giving details for BACS payment.
+The book will then be sent post-free.

 This book follows the history of the freshwater fish stocks of the River Exe, including salmon, trout, coarse fish and eels.
 It examines the development of fisheries, both sport and commercial, their regulation and catches, and the people who have cared for them.
 The book will be particularly relevant to Exe fishermen and those with an interest in the history of the river and area, but will also appeal to those with a more general interest in fish, fishing and fisheries.
 It is illustrated with numerous etchings, drawings, photographs and maps, and contains a wealth of fascinating facts and anecdotes.

 Paperback, A4, 132pp.
 ISBN 978-0-9574276-0-0.
 Published price£16.95 including postage.

 What they said about this book